 …God is able to make all grace abound toward you; that you, always having all sufficiency in all things, may abound to every good work

 In service to the Lord, lets get started and move ahead with what have.
 Time is short.
 Handel used a lot of skill and inspiration to write the “Hallelujah” Chorus which has inspired millions of people over the past 250 years.
 Paul Rader, who won many for the Lord as a multi-faceted evangelist, publisher, and radio pioneer, gave us “Only Believe”, a much simpler song, not even close to the grandeur of “Hallelujah Chorus”.
-But isn’t it instructive that both pieces of music are STILL doing the Lord’s work to this day as proud parts of the the Lord’s music repertoire!?!
+But isn’t it instructive that both pieces of music are STILL doing the Lord’s work right up to this very day as members in good standing of the the Lord’s music repertoire!?!
 Both works remain a huge blessing in the right setting.

-What a joy it is that each of us have life and the same great big wonderful God these two productive men had — and WE get to put our hand to doing things for Him, too!
+What a joy that you and I have life and the same great big wonderful God these two productive men had — and WE get to put our hand to doing things for Him, too!
+Doubts will fly away if we’ll only believe!

 God bless you lots,